Universal stability of coherently diffusive 1D systems with respect to decoherence: The HHAA Model

-\paragraph*{Results.} {\it In absence of dephasing} the short and long time behavior of the variance $\sigma^2_0(t)$ can be computed analytically, see SM~\cite{supp} Sec.~\ref{HHAA-SecondMoment}.
-In all regimes, the initial spreading is always ballistic, $\sigma_0^2(t)=v_0^2 t^2$, with a velocity $v_0^2=2a^2(J/\hbar)^2$.
-After this transient regime, we have : i) for $W<2J$ and large times, the spreading is still ballistic, but with a different velocity: $u^2={a^2|2J-W|^2}/{2\hbar^2}$ (mean group velocity), see solid green curve in Fig.~\ref{fig:LET:Cur+Dyn}a; ii) for $W>2J$, localization occurs~\cite{hiramoto1988dynamicsII,fleischmann1995quantum} and we have $\sigma_0^2(\infty)= 2\xi^2=2a^2(2\ln(W/2J))^{-2}$, see solid blue curve in Fig.~\ref{fig:LET:Cur+Dyn}a and iii) at the MIT for $W=2J$, the variance grows diffusely, $\sigma_0^2(t)=2D_0t$, see Fig.~\ref{fig:LET:Cur+Dyn}a.
-This is consistent with Ref.~\cite{purkayastha2018anomalous}, where deviations from a diffusive regime are shown not to affect the variance at criticality up to extremely large system sizes ($N\approx 10^{10}$), after which a weak super-diffusive dynamics will emerge.
+The initial excitation spreading is always ballistic, $\sigma_0^2(t)=v_0^2 t^2$, with a velocity $v_0^2=2a^2(J/\hbar)^2$.
+In absence of dephasing the long time behavior of the variance $\sigma^2_0(t)$ can be computed analytically, see Appendix~\ref{HHAA-SecondMoment}, in the three regimes: i) For $W<2J$ the spreading is still ballistic, but with a different \textit{mean group velocity}: $u^2={a^2|2J-W|^2}/{2\hbar^2}$, see solid green (upper light-gray) curve in Fig.~\ref{fig:LET:intro}b. ii) For $W>2J$, localization occurs and the variance saturates at the value $\sigma_0^2(\infty)= 2\xi^2=2a^2(2\ln(W/2J))^{-2}$, see solid blue (bottom dark-gray) curve in Fig.~\ref{fig:LET:intro}b. iii) At the MIT for $W=2J$, the variance grows diffusely~\cite{hiramoto1988dynamicsII,fleischmann1995quantum}, $\sigma_0^2(t)=2D_0t$, see middle red/gray curve in Fig.~\ref{fig:LET:intro}b.
+This is consistent with Ref.~\cite{purkayastha2018anomalous}, where deviations from a diffusive regime are shown not to affect the variance at criticality up to extremely large system sizes, where a weak super-diffusive dynamics will emerge at very large times.

-The diffusion coefficient $D_0= (v_0^2 \tau_W )/2$ at the MIT depends on both the initial velocity $v_0$ and the time \(\tau_W\) over which local inhomogeneities manifest themselves~\cite{LePaD90}:
+The diffusion coefficient $D_0= (v_0^2 \tau_W )/2$ at the MIT depends on both the initial velocity $v_0$ and the \textit{mean elastic scattering time} \(\tau_W\) over which local inhomogeneities manifest themselves in the dynamics of a \textit{local} excitation: